Emma Stone: Reception and acting style

 Stone at the 2011 San Diego Comic-Con.
 Her hair, eyes, and husky voice have been described by the media as her trademarks.

 Commenting on her performance in The Help, Kirk Honeycutt of The Hollywood Reporter called her "one of our very best young actresses".
 Times Daniel D'Addario stated in 2015 that Stone "appears to have fairly limited options" and choosing roles in independent films by "less established directors would represent a substantive risk".
 Analyzing her on-screen persona, Jessica Kiang of IndieWire noted that Stone "usually [plays] the approachable, down-to-earth, girl-next-door type, [and] in person she demonstrates many of those qualities too, along with an absolute refusal to take herself too seriously."
-Biographer Karen Hollinger wrote that at the beginning of her career, Stone was often labeled a "star ingénue", a perceived limitation she escaped despite not being a classically trained actress as she "crafted a brilliant career based on performative skills, careful choice of roles and distinctive personality".
-In a 2024 analysis of Stone's career trajectory, IndieWire suggested that from breakout roles to acclaimed performances in indie films, Stone is positioned as a potential new movie star in Hollywood's evolving landscape.
+Biographer Karen Hollinger writes that early in her career, Stone was often labeled a "star ingénue", a perceived limitation she escaped despite not being a classically trained actress as she "crafted a brilliant career based on performative skills, careful choice of roles and distinctive personality".
+In a 2024 analysis of her career trajectory, IndieWire suggested that from her breakthrough roles to acclaimed performances in independent films, Stone is positioned as a potential new film star in Hollywood's evolving landscape.

 In 2008, Stone topped Saturday Night Magazines Top 20 Rising Stars Under 30 and was included in a similar list compiled by Moviefone.
 LoveFilm placed her on their list of 2010 Top 20 Actresses Under 30, and her performance in Easy A was included in Times Top 10 Everything of 2010.
 She appeared in the 2013 Celebrity 100 list, a compilation of the 100 most powerful people in the world, as selected annually by Forbes.
 The magazine reported that she had earned $16 million from June 2012 to June 2013.
 That same year, she was ranked first in the magazine's Top 10 Best Value Stars.
 In 2015, Forbes published that she had become one of the world's highest-paid actresses with earnings of $6.5 million.
 The magazine ranked her the world's highest-paid actress two years later with annual earnings of $26 million.
 In 2017, she was included on Times annual list of the 100 most influential people in the world.